robert-s-lee/lit_label_studio/README.md

 ## Potential error messages based on X-Frame-Options settings

-On the Browser, right click -> Inspect, then look at console for these messages
+On the Browser, right click -> Inspect, then look at console for these messages Click on the URL to display the iFrame

 - sameorigin

-Click on the URL to display the iFrame
+`sameorgin` should be replaced with `sameorgin`

 ```bash
 lightning run app app.py --cloud --env LABEL_STUDIO_X_FRAME_OPTIONS=SAMEORIGIN'